 The writer of this site is Danny Keenan (Ngāti Te Whiti, Te Ātiawa) who has a PhD in history, obtained from Massey University in 1994.
 Thereafter, he lectured in the History Department until 2005.
 Danny’s PhD thesis examined the Native Land Court in Taranaki in the 1860s.

+In 2009, Danny was awarded a Fulbright Senior Scholarship to teach at Georgetown University, Washington DC.
 He taught a course entitled Last Outpost of Empire?
 New Zealand, National Identity and Māori to 35 extremely able American students.

 Danny has published widely on Māori and New Zealand history, mostly political history / Māori and the State in the 19th century.
 Click here to see some of his published material – Published work